frantisekfery/scala-excercise/src/main/resources/theory/Databases.md

 of searching through the big, messy closet.
 2) **High Availability**: If one shard (server) goes down, it won't affect the entire system, only the subset of the data in that shard.
 Remaining shards continue to function, which increases your system availability. **Less Crashing**:
-If one box falls (a server goes down), the others are still okay and you can still get the other shirts you need from those.
+If one box falls (a server goes down), the others are still okay, and you can still get the other shirts you need from those.
 3) **Scalability**: Sharding allows you to linearly scale your database system by adding more servers.
-This helps to keep up with data growth over time. **Add More Boxes**: If you have more clothes (data), you can just add more boxes (servers).
+This helps to keep up with data growth over time. **Add More Boxes**: If you have more clothes (data), you can add more boxes (servers).
 4) **Geographical Distribution**: Sharding allows you to store data closer to where customers are located.
 This can help in reducing query latency and adhering to local regulations regarding data sovereignty. **Sort by Location**: You can